jbowes/httpsig/README.md

 request body too, so body digest calculation according to [Digest Headers][dighdr] is included.

+Signed HTTP requests are ideal for scenarios like sending webhooks, allowing recievers to securely verify the request came from your server, mitigate replay attacks, etc.

+Contrary to the commonly-used `x-hub-signature`, The standards implemented by this package provide a signature of the entire request, including HTTP headers and the request path.

 ## Usage

 ### Signing HTTP Requests in Clients